Prince Wolf: Tale type

 Swedish folklorist Carl Wilhelm von Sydow noted that the tale begins with the episode of (former) tale type AaTh 621, "The Louse-Skin", also used in Italian fairy tale The Flea, from the Pentamerone.
 Folklore scholar Stith Thompson remarked that this tale type often served as introduction to other types, including AaTh 425B.
+In addition, Swedish scholar Waldemar Liungman also remarked that type AaTh 621 appears as introduction to tales from the Cupid and Psyche cycle of stories in "almost all the Northern region".

 The tale has also been compared to the Roman myth of Cupid and Psyche and other stories about animal husbands that appear as an animal during the day, but assume human form at night, like Norwegian East of the Sun and West of the Moon.
 The human wife is advised by her parents to break the husband's prohibition and to see his true face at night.
 She disobeys the husband's wishes and he disappears.
 The heroine journeys to another kingdom where a witch lives (sometimes identified as her mother-in-law), where she works as her servant.
 One of the tasks forced upon the heroine is to go to the house of another witch, located in Hell itself, to get fiddlers, musicians, girl carders, ballads, or some bridal ornament (as in some variants from Denmark).